 Keeping, depositing, and holding the deposit

 A security deposit remains the property of the tenant until a landlord is authorized to use it.
 Therefore, a landlord is required to keep a tenant’s security deposit in a separate, interest-bearing bank account in Massachusetts.
-Each account must also be clearly identified as containing funds that do not belong to the landlord and are being held in trust (escrow) for the tenant.
+Each account must also be clearly identified as containing funds that don’t belong to the landlord and are being held in trust (escrow) for the tenant.

 Interest on a deposit

+A security deposit remains the tenant’s property.
+Therefore, if the tenancy lasts for a year or longer, the landlord is required to pay interest on the deposit to the tenant.
 The tenant is entitled to the amount of interest actually paid by the bank on the deposit.
-If, however, the landlord fails to deposit the security deposit in a bank, the tenant is entitled to interest at an annual rate of 5%.
+However, if the landlord fails to deposit the security deposit in a bank, the tenant is entitled to interest at an annual rate of 5 percent.
 At the end of each year of the tenancy, the landlord may either pay the interest to the tenant or deduct it from the tenant’s next rent payment.

 What happens to a tenant’s security deposit if the property changes owners during the tenancy?

-If the landlord sells the property or otherwise no longer owns or manages it, the landlord must transfer the tenant’s security deposit, including interest, to the new owner or property manager, who then becomes responsible for retaining it.
+If the landlord sells the property or otherwise no longer owns or manages it, the landlord must transfer the tenant’s security deposit, including interest, to the new owner or property manager, who then becomes responsible for holding it.
 The new owner or manager has 45 days to give written notice to the tenant of receipt of the security deposit and where it is now being held.

-|Last updated:||April 25, 2018|
+|Last updated:||August 23, 2018|